marcorodnav/fzzbzz_challenge1/README.md

 The challenge is to come up with a method that receives as an argument an N-size array of integers (posibly unordered) and then it should return a string of characters withe the corresponding FizzBuzz sequence (according to the rules described previously).

+### Input rules
+An an array of ints, with any integer (positive or negative) number, including **ZERO**

 Sample input:

 **[-1,2,-3,15,6]**

+### Output rules
+A string with the values corresponding to the rules, separated by a comma and a blank space

 Corresponding output:
 **"Fizz, -1, 2, Fizz, FizzBuzz"**